AJMansfield/Intelligence-Core-Public/kttu02.md

 If so, you needed a way to get them in the city without having them stolen.
 Or perhaps you could just pay off the guards with a few of the lesser pieces of scrap?

-Either way, you'd need some kind of help.
+Either way, you'd need some kind of help from someone who would know this kind of thing.